Elementary/Middle Years Education

 - Beginning in their third year of study, students are paired with a partner school where assignments can be completed in an active learning environment.

-- At the start of fourth year, studets are completely submerged in an extensive field experience for a supervised 16-week period, teaching full-time for two of those weeks.
+- At the start of fourth year, students are completely submerged in an extensive internship for a supervised 16-week period, teaching full-time for at least five of those weeks.

 After completing 60 credit units in the College of Arts and Science, students are ready to apply to the College of Education with one of two specializations: elementary/middle years or secondary.

 The focus of the Elementary/Middle Years Education Program is of a generalist nature.
-A student in the Secondary Education Program will have two teaching areas to learn to teach.
+A student in the Secondary Education Program will have two teaching areas of specialization.

 It's about more than becoming a teacher.
 The skills you learn in the College of Education can take you to the classroom, out into the community or around the world: